 When they smelled either banana or orange, the smell of banana was utilized when the rats drank alcohol.
 Meanwhile, the scent of orange is used when the rats taste quinine.

-According to the investigators, both alcohol and the anticipation of alcohol might increase dopamine levels, a chemical in the brain essential in feelings of pleasure and delight.
+According to the investigators, alcohol and the anticipation of alcohol might increase dopamine levels, a chemical in the brain essential to feelings of pleasure and delight.

 It is found that in the rats’ brains, there’s an increase in dopamine before and after smelling these “alcohol-related cues.”

 Another reason children and adults who want to stay sober should avoid drinking non-alcoholic beverages is that it triggers the development of the same behavior and attitudes of an alcoholic.

 A California research says that 90% of alcoholics experience one relapse in four years after stopping their alcoholic drinking habit.